genyarko/Algotape/README.md

 Easiest - Install APK

 Usage
-Sign up or log in to your AlgoTape account.
 Explore the music library, search for your favorite songs, or discover new tracks based on your preferences.
 Create and manage playlists to curate your music collection.
 Enjoy a personalized music experience with AlgoTape's recommendation engine.